CalebSkinner1/MarchMadnessBracket/README.md

 Each year, only 68 teams make the tournament, so I take the 68 teams most predicted by the classifcation trees.
 Next, I train a regression boosted tree on the teams that made the tournament from the other six years.
 I apply this model to the 68 teams that the classification model selected.
 After grouping the predicted seeds into bins of four, I have the model's expected seed.

+## Second Stage Boosting.R

+This file uses boosting trees to predict the winners of each of the tournament games.

+## Live Predictions.R
+I added this file in 2025 to actively predict the tournament teams as the season progresses.
+It works by updating Project Tidy.R and running the files in First Stage Boosting.R.
+In the future, I would like to bootstrap the estimates to find an appropriate confidence interval.

 ## Final Report

 This report is the three-page report I submitted in my Data Science II class.
 The code is located in the qmd file.